 You don’t have dress go head-to-toe goth to appreciate a good black T-shirt.
 Like black jeans and black dresses, black T-shirts are pretty much universally flattering and the perfect everyday go-to when you require a cool, unfussy outfit.
 But that doesn’t mean they’re all made equal, and since there are a gazillion options to search through with all kinds of sizing and sleeve variations, we asked a varied group of stylish women which plain black T-shirts they own and covet.
 Whether you’re looking for something boxy and cropped, slinky and slightly transparent, or the perfect tee to tuck in to high-waisted jeans, we’ve got you covered.
 In reporting this story, we heard about a few brands and specific black T-shirts a lot more than others.
-So this list begins with those tees that got multiple recommendations, then groups any other recommended black T-shirts by style — from V-necked to crewnecked to cropped to boxy.
+So this list begins with thr tees that got multiple recommendations then groups the other recommended black T-shirts by style — from V-necked to crew-necked to cropped to boxy.

 Best overall women’s black T-shirt

 In talking to folks about their favorite black T-shirts, no brand came up more times than Buck Mason.
-Four people recommend its T-shirts to us, including three Strategist staffers, one of whom (Liza Corsillo) is a writer of this story.
+Four people recommend its T-shirts to us, including four Strategist staffers, one of whom (Liza Corsillo) is a writer of this story.
 “I have loved Buck Mason T-shirts for years now and happily wore the men’s ones, saving them for special occasions so they wouldn’t get worn out,” she says.
 But after the brand recently launched its womenswear line, she started to wear this style.
 “It is just as good as the men’s with one exception: It fits my body correctly.”
 The other writer of this story (Chloe Anello) is a second fan of this T-shirt, which has a regular fit and is made from soft, breathable pima cotton.
 Another of our writers, Dominique Pariso, is a loyal fan, calling Buck Mason’s tees “awesome.”

 Best overall women’s cropped black T-shirt